Fast and Safe Are Not Opposites

 npm run dev

 Your SaaS is running locally.
-Authentication works.
+Auth works through Server Actions, not browser-side queries.
 The landing page is live.

 Saturday: Build Your Product (8 hours)